Citrus-bit/ENGG1340/README.md

 Project Overview

         This is a console-based tower defense game implemented in C++.
 Players place different types of towers to intercept randomly spawning monsters across multiple waves.
 The game supports three difficulty levels and includes a binary save/load feature.

+Gameplay

+        Placement Phase: At the start of each wave, you have time to build towers.
+Press B (or select the menu) to place Arrow or Arc towers at marked '+' positions.
+Each tower costs gold.

+        Wave Phase: Press Enter to begin.
+Monsters spawn from the leftmost 'S' markers and follow a segmented path towards the right.
+Surviving monsters decrease your HP when they reach the end.

+        Combat: Towers automatically fire projectiles at nearby monsters.
+Arrow towers deal direct damage; Arc towers hit multiple targets.
+Frost traps and other items can slow or damage groups.

+        Economy: Defeating monsters awards gold.
+Use gold in the shop between waves to buy upgrades or prepare special items.

+        Shop & Inventory: After each wave, enter the shop to purchase immediate or prepare-type items.
+Prepare items take effect in the next placement phase.

+        Save/Load: You can save progress to one of three slots and load it later from the main menu.

 Features

         Random Events: Elite monster spawns, shop item order, and other events are randomized using PRNG.